 Again, people will realize if you genuinely want to help them or not.

 Once you lose the trust of your follower, you lose him forever.

-How many times have people in the authoritative position have made big claims/promises and then failed to fulfill them?
+How often have people in the authoritative position made big claims/promises and then failed to fulfill them?

 A lot of them, right?

 Don’t build fake trust.

 Do something that helps people, and you won’t even feel the need to create trust among people.

 An organization or a company can’t grow unless its people want it to grow.

 You may get results by being the authority, but you can only create a movement when the people are passionate about achieving your organizational goals.

 Only when they believe in their leader…